 8. G&Ts on a warm evening at Mrs Fogg’s Dockside Drinkery & Distillery, EC2M 2QS

 Mrs Fogg’s Dockside Drinkery & Distillery is always like stepping in a wonderful world and its escapism has never been more welcome.
-Plus, they’ve now opened an outside bar with extended seating overlooking Broadgate Circle so you can enjoy the experience while soaking up some gorgeous weather.
+Plus, they’ve now opened an outside bar with extended seating overlooking Broadgate Circle so you can enjoy the experience.

 You don’t need to book for the bar (the Dockside Drinkery will be back in September) just grab a table and order up a Sublime Spritz (Aperol aperitif, rosé wine, fresh lime juice, sugar and fresh raspberry, topped up with Fentimans soda water).